redhat-documentation/vale-at-red-hat/vale-at-red-hat-blog.md

-# Vale at Red Hat Blog
+# Vale at Red Hat blog
 <!-- vale off -->
 ## 21. May, 14:12, Friday